 - Fraud or forgery in prior transaction: rare, but previous fraudulent deeds or signatures can cloud the title and require legal resolution.

-Final Thoughts: Can I Use A Title Company To Sell My House In Harlingen, Texas?
+Final Thoughts: Can I Use a Title Company to Sell My House in Harlingen, Texas?

 Title companies are an essential part of any home sale, acting as a safeguard for both buyers and sellers.
 While it is possible to sell your home using only a title company, it’s important to understand their role and limitations.
 They don’t market property, negotiate offers, or handle many aspects of a home sale.
 Used strategically, however, a title company can be a practical and smart option.